Searching in All [clear]

 How do I register my business name or find out if the name I want is already being used?

-An opens in a new windowAssumed Business Name (ABN) Certificate is required for any sole proprietorship or general partnership operating under a fictitious name or business names other than the owner's. opens in a new windowSearch other business names registered in Idaho.
+An opens in a new windowAssumed Business Name (ABN) is required for any sole proprietorship or general partnership operating under a fictitious name other than the owner's full name.
+If your business will be an LLC or corporation, you register the name as part of the entity registration.
+Before choosing a name, make a opens in a new windowsearch of other business names registered in Idaho.

 I want to start a business… what's the first step?

 To get started, please be sure to register through our online intake link.
 Once this form is completed, your information will be sent to an advisor to further discuss your small business inquiry.
 Not all businesses start at the same place, so your SBDC advisor can help you prioritize the right steps.

 What paperwork do I need to file to start my business?

 It depends on the business structure you choose.
 We recommned meeting with an SBDC consultant or an accountant to help you think through the choices and get to the right paperwork.

 Where can I find out about licenses and taxes?

 What business licenses do I need to start?

 Different licenses may be needed for different business types or professions.
 For example, a plumber or a cosmetologist needs a professional license in Idaho, but a retail store does not.
 Some municipalities requre business licenses and some do not.
 Your city clerk can tell you if you need one.
 We are here to help you sort through the licenses and permits (such as a sales tax permit) you may need.